monaha-hundo/websmtp/README.md

 ### Running

 #### Binary
-By default the app is published as an AOT single file executable.
+By default the app is published as self-contained single file executable.
 Running the app once configured done by running the `websmtp` binary.

 #### Docker